 We commenced operations in December 2003, following an initial private placement of our Class A Common Stock.
 We raised aggregate net proceeds (after commissions and expenses) of approximately \$141.7 million between December 2003 and February 2004 in private placements of our Class A Common Stock.
 In September 2004 we completed the initial public offering of our shares of Class A Common Stock.
 Our Class A Common Stock trades on the New York Stock Exchange, or NYSE, under the trading symbol "BMM".
 We raised approximately \$75.9 million in net proceeds in our initial public offering.
 In December 2004, we completed a secondary public offering of our Class A Common Stock, in which we raised approximately \$66.7 million in net proceeds.
-In May 2005, we raised approximately \$48.5 million in net proceeds from our private offering of trust preferred securities of Bimini Capital Trust I, a Delaware statutory business trust sponsored by us.
+In May 2005, we raised approximately \$48.5 million in net proceeds from our private offering of trust preferred securities through Bimini Capital Trust I, a Delaware statutory business trust sponsored by us and in October 2005, we raised approximately \$48.5 million in net proceeds from our private offering of trust preferred securities through Bimini Capital Trust II, a Delaware statutory business trust sponsored by us.